 FREQUENTLY ASKED QUESTIONS

-- Critical Illness Insurance – insurance that covers serious and critical illnesses; critical illness insurance provides the payment of a specific sum, for example £50,000 in case of diagnosis of specified critical illness such as some forms of cancer, heart attack, stroke;
+- Critical Illness Insurance – insurance that covers serious and critical illnesses; critical illness is designed to provide the payment of a specific sum, for example £50,000 in case of diagnosis of specified critical illness such as some forms of cancer, heart attack, stroke;

 Each policy includes certain exclusions.
 For example, in a Critical Illness policy, you should check which diseases are covered by insurance.
 It is worth asking your advisor for a list of diseases, and inquire what stages of cancer and other serious diseases are covered by insurance.
 For instance, some insurance companies pay for each stage of cancer, while other companies only for more advanced stages.
 You should also pay attention to the Key Features and the section 'When the policy will not pay out'.
 For instance, in a life insurance policy, you will find the following exceptions: death under the influence of alcohol or drugs, death in the war area, or, in some policies, death as a result of terrorist activities.
 We suggest that you always ask your advisor to show you this section and present the exclusions in the insurance policy offered.